 I love woodfired/grilled pizzas, and I’ve decided Grilled Sourdough Pizza is just about better than any other kind of pizza in the world.
+(We enjoy grilling and here are our favorite recipes to prove it!)
 The first time I tried making pizza on the grill it was a sad lump of mostly raw dough toppings.
 I kept looking for the perfect dough, and condiments until I arrived at this final work of what I can only describe as art!
 The following directions may look overwhelming and detailed, but really its quite simple.
 I’ve added hacks to make it a fast meal at the end, so don’t give up half way through.

 This recipe from a variety of places, and I plan to credit appropriately.

 I feed my sourdough started and leave it out on the window sill.
 This recipe is perfect for the days you’re building your starter and have piles of discard.
 (If you’re still fighting buying a food scale, give it up!
 The quality of breads and doughs you can make with it are worth the small price of a scale)

 If you’re doing just mixing your starter just for this recipe use the following: